Lamplighter groups, median spaces, and Hilbertian geometry: Diadem products of median spaces

 Clearly, the map $C \mapsto (C,\varphi)$ defines an isometry $\mathcal{F}(Y) \to \mathfrak{W}(\varphi)$, so that we already understand the geometry of the leaves of $\mathfrak{W}$ thanks to the previous section.
 Fixing a leaf $\mathfrak{W}(\varphi)$, we define a \emph{projection}

 where $\overline{\cdot}$ denotes the convex hull.
-As a consequence of our first preliminary lemma below, this map is a ``true'' projection, in the sense that $p_{\varphi}(x)$ is the unique point of the leaf $\mathfrak{W}(\varphi)$ minimising the distance to $x$.
+As a consequence of our first preliminary lemma below, this map is a ``true'' projection, in the sense that $p_{\varphi}(x)$ is the unique point of the leaf $\mathfrak{W}(\varphi)$ minimising the distance to a given point $x$.

 \begin{lemma} For every $\varphi \in X^{(Y)}$, every $x \in \mathfrak{W}$ and every $y \in \mathfrak{W}(\varphi)$, the following equality holds

 \end{lemma}

 \begin{proof} If $x=(C,\psi)$ and $y= (Q, \varphi)$, then the sum $ \delta(x,p_{\varphi}(x))+ \delta(p_{\varphi}(x),y)$ simplifies as